 So far, it was two weeks down the road in 2022, and we can see positive market signals in the crypto space.
 The value of bitcoin has hit record growth, reaching $42,000, and most of the prominent cryptocurrencies and altcoins are bullish.
 The ICO market boomed in late 2017 and early 2018 when the market signals were similar to what we see today.
 With the growing demand for altcoins and crypto assets investments, we expect 2022 to be an excellent year for ICOs, STOs, and IEOs.
 The image below shows the 24hrs performance of altcoins today.

 Securing the capital required for starting a new project can be difficult, especially since the outbreak of the COVID-19 pandemic in 2020.
 This is why non-traditional forms of fundraising like ICO, STO, and IEO are gaining more popularity.
 These methods can often help businesses secure large amounts of money.
-Before we delve deeper into how to launch your own fundraising campaign, let us first take a look at how they are different from each other.
+Before we delve deeper into how to launch your fundraising campaign, let us first look at how they are different from each other.

 Here, we’ll help you gain better insights into the below topics: